 • Ensure your foundation website clearly promotes the scholarship

-• Create simple one-pagers that counselors can share with students
+• Create simple one-pagers that counselors can share with students directly

-Show your values:
+Show your values over time:

 • Publish information about who has benefited from your scholarships